On the significance of Wigner's Friend in contexts beyond quantum foundations: Wigner's friends: quantum and classical

 \textbf{Assumption (NUI)} \textit{(no update on irrelevant information)}.
 Suppose that Freya knows that she is one of several identical copies in an experiment, and that all copies will undergo the exact same procedure, independently, until the experiment is completed.
 Then, her predictions for her future observations will not change if she is told which one of the copies she is.

 That beliefs should not change in the absence of new evidence is a very intuitive assumption, and it is related to van Fraassen's reflection principle~\cite{vanF}, as remarked by Groisman~\cite{Groisman}.
 Consider a modification of Thought Experiment~\ref{te:3}, where shortly before the coin tosses, each one of the $N$ Freyas is told the number $j\in\{1,\ldots,N\}$ of the laboratory that they are in.
-By Assumption (NUI), if $N$ is very large, Freya's probability assignment $P_F(T)\approx \frac 1 3$ should not change by this.
+By Assumption (NUI), Freya's probability assignment for large $N$, i.e. $P_F(T)\approx \frac 1 3$, should not change in light of this knowledge.
 Indeed, consider the copy of Freya in lab $j$ (call her Freya$_j$).
 From her perspective, what follows is an experiment with a single lab in which, depending on the outcome of a single coin toss, she will be duplicated or not.
-That is, Freya$_j$ is subject to Thought Experiment~\ref{te:3} for the special case $N=1$, and Assumption (NUI) leads her to assign the probability $P_{F_j}(T)=\frac 1 3$.
+That is, Freya$_j$ is subject to Thought Experiment~\ref{te:3} for the special case $N=1$, and Assumption (NUI) leads her to keep assigning the probability $P_{F_j}(T)=\frac 1 3$.

-In summary, Elga's principle in conjunction with (NUI) implies the following: if a random process selects one of $n$ possible outcomes with probabilities $\{p_i\}_{i=1}^n$, and for outcome $i$ she will be copied $m_i$ times, then she should assign the probability to observe outcome $i$ proportional to $m_i p_i$.
-It is reassuring (and not at all obvious) that this conclusion is consistent with the above analysis.